Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/9b3401ac-1595-4f4b-a186-9f7e7c6eaead)

-## v3.3a
+## v3.3b

+- Fixed an issue when stopping the scan at the upper band limit
-- improved CSV logging mode for PS information
+- Code optimization for PS detection performed (thanks to AmateurAudioDude)

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!